Bath Dynamical Decoupling with a Quantum Channel

-Notice that our bath dynamical decoupling is a generalization of the standard unitary dynamical decoupling introduced in Sec.~\ref{sec:system_DD}\@.
-In the unitary dynamical decoupling, one aims to mimic the action of the completely depolarizing channel $\mathcal{P}^{\mathbb{1}/d}$ by averaging over the decoupling set $\mathscr{V}$.
+Notice that our bath DD is a generalization of the standard unitary group-based DD introduced in Sec.~\ref{sec:system_DD}\@.
+In the unitary group-based DD, one aims to mimic the action of the completely depolarizing channel $\mathcal{P}^{\mathbb{1}/d}$ by averaging over the decoupling set $\mathscr{V}$.
 The channel $\mathcal{P}^{\mathbb{1}/d}$ is mixing and thus ergodic.
-Nevertheless, since there are ergodic quantum channels that are not mixing (see Example~\ref{ex:ergodic_mixing}), Theorem~\ref{thm:bath_DD} extends the class of possible quantum channels for dynamical decoupling.
+Nevertheless, since there are ergodic quantum channels that are not mixing (see Example~\ref{ex:ergodic_mixing}), Theorem~\ref{thm:bath_DD} extends the class of possible quantum channels for DD\@.

 Interestingly, the condition of the ergodicity of a quantum channel is extremely stable.
 In fact, any probabilistic combination of an ergodic quantum channel with another arbitrary (not necessarily ergodic) quantum channel is always ergodic~\cite[Theorem~4]{burgarth_ergodic_2013}\@.
 Counterintuitively, a probabilistic mixture of an ergodic quantum channel with the identity channel is even always mixing~\cite[Corollary~6]{burgarth_ergodic_2013}\@.
-Therefore, it suffices to only apply an ergodic quantum channel probabilistically with a small probability for bath dynamical decoupling to work.
+Therefore, it suffices to only apply an ergodic quantum channel probabilistically with a small probability for bath DD to work.

 Finally, let us remark on quantum operations which are \emph{not} trace-preserving.
 Such maps do not admit a peripheral spectrum, see e.g.~Ref.~\cite[Remark~1]{burgarth_quantum_2020}\@.
 Therefore, their Zeno dynamics according to Fact~\ref{fact:QZD} always leads to a trivial Zeno Hamiltonian $\mathcal{H}^\mathcal{E}_\mathrm{Z}=0$.
 This is why we only need to consider true quantum channels in Theorem~\ref{thm:bath_DD}\@.